7 Reasons Everyone Should Start Investing Early

 3. Inflation Is Quietly Reducing Your Buying Power

-Money sitting in a regular bank account loses value over time because of inflation.
+Money sitting in a bank account loses value over time.

-Investing gives your money the opportunity to grow faster than inflation, helping protect your future.
+Investing gives your money the chance to grow faster than inflation — helping protect your future.

 4. You Build Confidence Through Experience